 SECTION 1: USER ACCOUNT TASKS

 To install Zello, go to the iTunes App Store on your iPhone or iPod and search for Zello.
-Select "Download" icon.
-Tap "Open" to open the Zello app.
+Select the "Download" icon.
+Tap "OPEN" to open the Zello app.
 After installing, the Zello "Z" icon badge appears on your home screen.
 You can also tap the badge to launch Zello.

 You're on your way enjoying live conversations!

 Creating a new account

 If this is your first time using Zello, follow these steps to create a Zello account:

 - Tap "'Sign up"